AlfredBr/Merlins-Magic-Square/README.md

 This is my version of Lights Out/Magic Square and it's my first SwiftUI application.
 I wrote it with my 12 year old son.
 We wanted to learn iOS programming and do something fun together during the COVID-19 self-quarantine.

-We went from not owning (or even using) a Macintosh to a decent playable iOS/SwiftUI game in about 30 days!
+We went from not owning (or even using) a Macintosh, not knowing a lick of Swift and barely remembering how to play this game to a decent playable iOS/SwiftUI version of the game in about 30 days!
+We are really proud of ourselves!
+And it was a lot of fun!

 2x2 | 4x4 | 7x7
 -- | -- | --